ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 What they all share is a genuine understanding of how ADHD shows up in real people’s lives.

-Because we offer both therapy and medication management under one roof, we will work with you to find the right level of support, whether that is a therapist, a prescriber, or both working together as a coordinated team.
+Because we offer both therapy and psychiatric medication management under one roof, we will work with you to find the right level of support, whether that is a therapist, a prescriber, or both working together as a coordinated team.

 We accept most major insurance plans including Premera, Regence, BCBS, Aetna, Kaiser HMO, Kaiser PPO, Cigna, First Choice Health Network, Meritain, Health Management Administrators (HMA), Regence Group Administrators (RGA), and LifeWise.
 We also work with clients on an out of network basis.
 Our care coordinators can let you know whether we are in network with your plan, and our billing team will verify your specific benefits before your first appointment.

 You do not have to keep wondering.
-Whether you are a parent searching for answers, an adult who has wondered their whole life, or someone who just received a diagnosis and does not know what comes next.
-We have seen what becomes possible when people finally get the right support.
-And we would love to see it happen for you.
-Our ADHD treatment in Issaquah and Sammamish is here whenever you are ready.
+Whether you are a parent searching for answers, an adult who has wondered their whole life, or someone who just received a diagnosis and does not know what comes next, we have seen what becomes possible when people finally get the right support.
+Our ADHD treatment team in Issaquah, Sammamish, and through telehealth across Washington State is here for you.